Mount Vernon is the plantation home of George Washington, first president of the United States.

 Distillery and Gristmill

-At a separate location (take the shuttle, or drive by car), it’s well worth a visit Washington’s grist mill and distillery.
-Open April to October.
+At a separate location (3 miles down the road), it’s well worth a visit Washington’s grist mill and distillery.
+Open weekends, April to October.

 At the grist mill, powered by a water wheel, wheat was ground into a fine flour sold in Europe, corn and barley were coarsely ground to sell locally and for use at Mt.
 Vernon.